 Petroleum products are used for transportation fuels, electricity production, and heating fuels.
-The primary use of petroleum for energy generation is in the transportation sector with 92 percent of the transportation energy in the United States provided by petroleum products (gasoline and diesel fuel).
-In 2013, Idaho consumed 30.8 million barrels of petroleum products.
-About 1 percent of the electricity generated in the United States uses petroleum as the fuel source, mainly in Hawaii where petroleum is the primary fuel source for electricity generation.
+About 1 percent of the electricity generated in the United States uses petroleum as the fuel source for electricity generation.
 In this application, petroleum is combusted in a boiler to produce steam that turns a steam turbine connected to a generator.
 Petroleum, primarily as distillate fuel oil and liquefied petroleum gas, is used for space heating, largely in the northeastern United States.
 It is also used for industrial process heat.
 In these applications, petroleum fuels are combusted in boilers to produce hot water or steam, burned directly to heat the air or used as material being processed.

 Average gasoline prices in Idaho were the 46th highest among U.S. states in October of 2015.
 However, each state has a different state fuel tax and gasoline price rankings can change rapidly and significantly.
 In 2015, the Idaho legislature approved an increase in the state’s gasoline tax rate, from 25 cents per gallon to 32 cents per gallon.
 Idaho’s state gasoline taxes are 11 cents higher than the recent national average of 21 cents.
 Additionally, the cost of shipping transportation fuels into Idaho, which has no refineries, are included in gasoline prices.

 Map courteous of the U.S. Department of Energy